Pai Gow Poker House Way Rules

 Pair

-Next on the list is a pair.
-Always place the pair in the high hand and the next two highest ranking cards in the low hand.
+Always place the pair in the High Hand and the next two highest cards in the Low Hand.

 Two Pair

-If you have a pair of 6’s and 5’s or anything lower, then always keep the two pair together.
+If you have 6s and 5s or lower, keep the two pair together in the High Hand.

-Unless you also have an ace in your hand, then you would keep the two pair together in the high hand and the ace in the low hand.
+Unless you also have an Ace, in which case some casinos keep the two pair together and place the Ace in the Low Hand.

 Three Pair